Bingx Launches Ethereum Layer 2, Bitcoin Layer 2, And Web3 Game Token Airdrop Guide For 2024

-(MENAFN- Media OutReach Newswire) BingX QA, known for its innovative approach to cryptocurrency research, has unveiled the 2024 Airdrop Guide featuring Ethereum Layer 2, Bitcoin Layer 2, and Web3 Game tokens SINGAPORE - Media OutReach Newswire - 28 February 2024 - BingX QA, known for its innovative approach to cryptocurrency research, has unveiled the 2024 Airdrop Guide featuring Ethereum Layer 2, Bitcoin Layer 2, and Web3 Game tokens.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 28 February 2024 - BingX QA, known for its innovative approach to cryptocurrency research, has unveiled the 2024 Airdrop Guide featuring Ethereum Layer 2, Bitcoin Layer 2, and Web3 Game tokens.

 In 2023, BingX QA released Airdrop Guides for tokens such as Starknet and Arbitrum, providing users with valuable insights into airdrop opportunities.
 Following these guidelines, numerous users participated in the Starknet airdrop in February 2024 and received a minimum of $1000 worth of STRK tokens.
 In response to inquiries from users eager for more airdrop opportunities, BingX QA intensified its exploration and research efforts.